 Subject to all applicable laws and regulations, the Consortium guarantees confidentiality and privacy in regard to services, records and discussions of or about any people served by the program.
 Even the fact that an individual or family is served by this organization must be kept confidential.
-Any disclosure of confidential information must be carried out within the guidelines specified in this policy.
+Any disclosure of confidential information must be made within the guidelines specified in this policy.
 The practice of confidentiality must be maintained in all Consortium departments, functions and activities.

-- 1. No records or client lists will be maintained where they may be seen or read by other than Consortium staff or other professionals involved in providing services to children.
+- 1. Records containing confidential information will be maintained securely and kept out of sight.
 (In regard to class lists, lesson plans, children's work, first names or initials should be used rather than full names). - 2.
-Staff people will have access to records on a need-to-know basis only.
+Employees will have access to records on a need-to-know basis only.
 This includes all staff, regardless of job position, within the program. - 3.
-The maintenance of confidentiality regarding all client information will be stressed by the Consortium's program. - 4.
-"Gossip sessions" and other non-professional discussions of individuals and records by anyone involved in the Consortium program will not be tolerated. - 5.
-Staff will not discuss any individual's records with unauthorized individuals, formally or informally, whether on or off duty.
+"Gossip" and other non-professional discussions of individuals and records by anyone involved in the Consortium program will not be tolerated. - 4.
+Staff will not discuss any individual's records with unauthorized individuals, formally or informally, whether on or off duty. - 5.
+No client information requested by anyone outside the Consortium's program will be shared unless "Release of Information" forms have been signed by an appropriate person(s) (i.e., parent or guardian).
+"Release of Information" forms will be fully explained to and completed by the person authorized to give permission for such a release (parent or guardian) prior to information being shared.

-- 6. No client information requested by anyone outside the Consortium's program will be shared unless "Release of Information" forms have been signed by an appropriate person(s) (i.e., parent or guardian). - 7.
-"Release of Information" forms will be fully explained to and completed by the person authorized to give permission for such a release (parent or guardian) prior to information being shared. - 8.
-Records will be kept safe from loss, destruction, theft and unauthorized use.
-Both in the classrooms and in administrative offices. - 9.
-Staff may not share photographs, images, or other confidential information of students in any way, including but not limited to via personal devices or social media, without prior express permission from the Executive Director. - 10.
+- 6. Staff may not share photographs, images, or other confidential information of students in any way, including but not limited to via personal devices or social media, without prior express permission from the Executive Director (and completion of a "Release of Information" form if disclosed to a third party). - 7.
 No photographs or videos shall be taken of students without express permission from the Executive Director.